tatami-inc/tatami/README.md

 target_link_libraries(mylib INTERFACE tatami::tatami)
 ```

-By default, this will use `FetchContent` to fetch all external dependencies.
+Again, this will use `FetchContent` to fetch all external dependencies, so see advice above.
-If you want to install them manually, use `-DTATAMI_FETCH_EXTERN=OFF`.
-See [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files the `include/` subdirectory -
 either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-The external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) also need to be made available during compilation.
+This also requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt).

 ## Links